ThibaultHerma/PIE_PROJECT/README.md

 ###  To save the changes on your own  repository:

+1) visualize what has changed
+``git status`` to see which files have changed
+``git diff name_of_file`` to see what has changed inside a given file
-1) stage and commit your changes
+2) stage and commit your changes
 ``git add all`` or ``git add name_of_file``
 ``git commit`` or ``git commit -m my_comment`` to add a comment
-2) push your changes on your own remote repo
+3) push your changes on your own remote repo
 ``git push origin master``

 ###  To save the changes on the common repository: